 Music is essentially a very thorny path for both men and women.
-For a very long time, you have to prove what you can do before people do you justice and start inviting you.
+For a very long time, you have to prove what you can do before people take notice and start inviting you.
 And it’s like that everywhere, it’s not just about the electronic music I compose.

 Diana, musician, sound producer (Rosemary Loves a Blackberry)

-There is now a certain trend to dispel myths and stereotypes about women in music, and people guided by good intentions and initiatives do strange things like exclusively female lineups for the 8th of March or Female Sound mixes, which are recorded by girls only.
+There is now a certain trend of dispelling myths and stereotypes about women in music, and people guided by good intentions and initiatives do strange things like exclusively female lineups for the 8th of March or female sound mixes, which are recorded by women only.
 I think it just emphasizes and highlights the difference.

 Take me, for example.
-I am also a drummer.
+I’m also a drummer.
 The drums are heavy: you don’t have to carry the drum and the set itself every time, but there is a standard set of instruments that you have to carry with you to a gig or rehearsal, and its total weight is about 15 kilograms.
 When I first started playing, I didn’t have enough money to take a taxi to the club, so I took the subway with all this stuff.
-It was so hard, and every time when I arrived, I was already tired.
+It was so hard, and invariably by the time I arrived, I was already tired.
 Of course, men have an advantage in this respect because they are physiologically stronger, but this does not apply to musicianship.

 In general, when I started learning to play the drums, I faced certain prejudices like: “Why do you need it?
 You’d better sing or play the violin, it’s a girl’s instrument.”
 But at that time I really wanted to play the drums, and I didn’t understand why I was being forced into playing an instrument I wasn’t interested in.
 Now I sing, compose electronic music, and play the drums, of course.